FragFM: Hierarchical Framework for Efficient Molecule Generation via Fragment-Level Discrete Flow Matching: Details of NPGen Benchmark

 As baselines, we selected a set of molecular graph generative models with two aspects, \ie, generation strategy (\ARmodel{autoregressive} and \oneshotmodel{one-shot}) and representation level (atom and fragment).
 We provide more details on the baseline models.

 \ARmodel{\textbf{GraphAF}} \citep{graphaf} is a flow-based autoregressive model for molecular graph generation that constructs molecules sequentially by adding atoms and their corresponding bonds.
-We used the authors' official implementation from (\url{https://github.com/DeepGraphLearning/GraphAF}) with its default settings, extending only the preprocessing and generation steps to include atom types that the original implementation does not support \texttt{`B',`As',`Si',`As',`Se'}.
-During generation, the official implementation terminates sampling once 40 atoms are generated for each molecule; we modified this limit to $99$ to match the NPGen benchmark’s maximum heavy-atom count.
+We used the authors' official implementation from (\url{https://github.com/DeepGraphLearning/GraphAF}) with its default settings, extending only the preprocessing and generation steps to include atom types that the original implementation does not support \texttt{`B',`As',`Si',`Se'}.
+During generation, the official implementation terminates sampling once 40 atoms have been generated per molecule; we increased this limit to 99 to match the NPGen benchmark’s maximum heavy-atom count.

 \ARmodel{\textbf{JT-VAE}} \citep{jtvae} is a fragment-based autoregressive variational autoencoder that generates molecules by building a junction tree of chemically meaningful substructures and then assembling the corresponding atom-level graph \citep{jtvae}.
 We used the authors’ official implementation (\url{https://github.com/wengong-jin/icml18-jtnn}) with the acceleration module (\texttt{fast\_molvae}).
 Because the codebase relies on Python 2 and is incompatible with newer GPU drivers, we performed training and sampling on an NVIDIA GeForce RTX 2080 Ti.
 We performed a random hyperparameter search over \texttt{hidden\_dim} and \texttt{batch\_size}, and report the best results.